Is it safe to exercise during pregnancy?

 There are a few precautions that pregnant women should keep in mind during exercise:

-- Drink plenty of water before, during, and after your workout.
-Signs of dehydration include dizziness, a racing or pounding heart, and urinating only small amounts or having urine that is dark yellow.
+- Stay well-hydrated by drinking plenty of water before, during, and after your workout.
+Signs of dehydration include dizziness, a racing or pounding heart, and urinating only small amounts or having dark yellow urine.

-- Wear a sports bra that gives lots of support to help protect your breasts.
-Later in pregnancy, a belly support belt may reduce discomfort while walking or running.
+- Wear a sports bra that provides ample support to safeguard your breasts.
+As your pregnancy progresses, a belly support belt can also help alleviate discomfort while walking or running.

-- Avoid becoming overheated, especially in the first trimester.
-Drink plenty of water, wear loose-fitting clothing, and exercise in a temperature-controlled room.
-Do not exercise outside when it is very hot or humid.
+- Avoid overheating, especially in the first trimester.
+Maintain hydration, wear loose-fitting clothing, and exercise in a room with controlled temperature.
+Refrain from outdoor exercise in excessively hot or humid conditions.

-- Avoid standing still or lying flat on your back as much as possible.
-When you lie on your back, your uterus presses on a large vein that returns blood to the heart.
-Standing motionless can cause blood to pool in your legs and feet.
-Both of these positions can decrease the amount of blood returning to your heart and may cause your blood pressure to decrease for a short time.
+- Minimize standing still or lying flat on your back whenever possible.
+Lying on your back can lead to the uterus pressing on a large vein that returns blood to the heart.
+Standing still may cause blood to pool in your legs and feet, decreasing the amount of blood returning to your heart and potentially causing a short-term drop in blood pressure.

 What are some safe exercises I can do during pregnancy ?